‘Error checking for updates’ on Play Store [11 Verified Solutions]

 Sort Installed Applications by Last Updated

-Remove the Incompatible Apps
+8.3 Remove the Incompatible Apps

-1. If the issue is still there, then open all the installed apps one by one (you can try a 3rd party app like Update Software List or List My Apps and export the apps list with the hyperlinks to their Play Store page as HTML.
-Then you can use that HTML in the Chrome browser of your phone to check for the apps one by one) in the Play Store and check if the app shows Open, Update, Enable, No Longer Compatible With The Device.
+1. If the issue is still there, open all the installed apps one by one (you can try a 3rd party app like Update Software List or List My Apps and export the apps list with the hyperlinks to their Play Store page as HTML.
+Then you can use that HTML in the Chrome browser on your phone to check the apps one by one) in the Play Store and check if the app shows Open, Update, Enable, or No Longer Compatible With The Device.

 Open HTML Exported File of Your Apps in Chrome